Once the hood is complete, finish off and start on the remainder of the cloak.

 unbleached, clean 100% wool stuffing!

-I rolled a lovely fluffy piece of fleece, as tightly as I could and pushed it into the cloak,
+I rolled a lovely fluffy piece of fleece, as tightly as I could and pushed it into the cloak, as far into the hood as I could.

 Making sure the face was smooth and full of personality!

-I pull the two ends of thread as tightly as I can
+I pull the two ends of thread as tightly as I can (this is where the gathering stitch comes into it's own)

 Then I tie a knot, then a bow and another knot.